 - Next Result Index: This field identifies a zero-based index into the Results circular array for the next Probe Description entry to be confirmed by a Probegap Probe message from the sink.
-In other words, this value minus 1 yields the index of the last Probe Description entry that should be processed by Estimation Callback. - Next Send Index: This field identifies a zero-based index into the Results circular array for the next Probe Description entry to be used to record a Probegap Probe originating from the initiator. - Estimation Callback: This field identifies a callback routine that is provided by the higher-layer application or protocol that requested a Probegap Experiment.
+In other words, this value minus 1 yields the index of the last Probe Description entry that should be processed by Estimation Callback. - Next Send Index: This field identifies a zero-based index into the Results circular array for the next Probe Description entry to be used to record a Probegap Probe originating from the initiator. - Estimation Callback: This field identifies a callback routine that is provided by the higherlayer application or protocol that requested a Probegap Experiment.
 This routine is responsible for making an available bandwidth estimation given the contents of the Results, and Next Result Index fields.
-Note that the fields defined in a Probe Description are generally regarded to be sufficient to make a available bandwidth estimation (see [ProbeGap]). - Flood Session: Each session MUST have the following fields: - TCP Socket: This field identifies the network socket object used to connect to the sink device via the TCP/IP protocol.
+Note that the fields defined in a Probe Description are generally regarded to be sufficient to make an available bandwidth estimation (see [ProbeGap]). - Flood Session: Each session MUST have the following fields: - TCP Socket: This field identifies the network socket object used to connect to the sink device via the TCP/IP protocol.
 The initiator SHOULD NOT attempt to read from this object.
+The destination port number of the socket MUST be set to 2177.